 Health Benefits of Eating a Variety of Nuts and Seeds

-New report shows health and nutrition benefits of nuts and seeds and instructions on how to use them.
+Synopsis: New report shows health and nutrition benefits of nuts and seeds and instructions on how to use them.1

-In the first part of this report, people will discover 10 reasons to eat nuts and seeds such as:
+In the first part of the report, people will discover 10 reasons to eat nuts and seeds such as:

 - Nuts and seeds are packed with a powerful punch of vitamins, minerals and fats.